ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 The structure contains the PA task, the helper's HPKE config id, an opaque *helper state* string, and a sequence of *sub-requests*, each corresponding to a unique client report.
 Sub-requests are structured as follows:

 ~~~
 struct {
-  opaque enc<0..2^16-1>;
   uint64 time; // UNIX timestamp (seconds) of the report.
-  PAProto proto;
+  PAEncryptedInputShare helper_share;
-  select (PAAggregateSubReq.proto) {
+  select (PAParam.proto) { // PAParam for the PA task
-    case prio:
+    case prio: PrioAggregateSubReq;
-      PrioHelperInputShare;
-      PrioAggregateSubReq;
-    case hits:
+    case hits: HitsAggregateSubReq;
-      HitsHelperInputShare;
-      HitsAggregateSubReq;
   }
 } PAAggregateSubReq;
 ~~~

-[TODO: @ekr points out that the `proto` byte may not be needed in this message. because the protocol should be the same for each of the sub-requests.
-Syntactically, we can express the selector as `PAParam.proto`, where `PAParam` is the PA parameters determined by the task ID.]

-The `enc` field is the helper's encapsulated HPKE context sent in the report.
-(This field is marked optional because it is usually only needed for the first aggregate request.
-[TODO: Decide how to mark the helper input share as optional as well.
-This too is usually only needed for the first request.])
+The `helper_share` field is the helper's encrypted input share as it appeared in the report uploaded by the client.
+[OPEN ISSUE: We usually only need to send this in the first aggregate request.
+Shall we exclude it in subsequent requests somehow?]
 The `time` field should match the timestamp of the corresponding report.
 The remainder of the structure is dedicated to the protocol-specific helper share and request parameters used for the current round.

 The helper handles well-formed requests as follows.
 (As usual, malformed requests are handled as described in {{pa-error-common-aborts}}.)
 It first looks